nikitavoloboev/data/macOS/apps/day-one.md

 ### Photo a Day
 I make a picture of me every day and put it in the journal.
 Often doing it a new and different places and saying how I feel about the day.
 I want to do a collage of these pictures in the future.
 Sometimes I put more than one photo there.
 The idea is that I can replicate what happened to me from that day just from the photos.

+### Check ins
+Day One has a pretty awesome `activity stream` feature where it tracks the places you have been and visited to across your day and you can `check in` into those places and add some photos or comments to go alongside these check ins.
+I use this a lot and I especially love looking back at all the places I've been to and things I've done over time later by exploring Day One map.

 ### Evaluation
 Weekly evaluation and self reflection.
 I use [Timing](https://timingapp.com/?lang=en) and [Wakatime](https://wakatime.com/dashboard) for this and see through these tools to know how I spent my time and where I can do better.